-Answering “Tell Me About Yourself” in an Interview(With Examples)
+How to Answer "Tell Me About Yourself" in Indian Interviews (2025 Examples)

 Why Do Interviewers Ask “Tell Me About Yourself”?